Getting adequate amounts of fiber is a good thing.

 Unless someone is following a carnivore diet, getting fiber is inevitable assuming you’re eating mostly healthy foods.
 Fiber is found in fruits, vegetables, whole grains, legumes and pulses, nuts and seeds.
 Speaking of whole grains, whether you eat a whole grain cereal or bake with them, something like Red River Cereal is a great option to get more gut-loving fiber.

-Looking for easy Red River Cereal recipes?
+Looking for Red River Cereal recipes?

 Red River Cereal.